fhir-fli/fhir_auth/README.md

 #### Redirects

 One of the most important things to note about web/PWA is that you need to have a redirect in order to catch the token.
 This means you'll need to know where the redirect will be ahead of time.
-It's usually the same as your launch url, but with an extra pth or subdirectory.
+It's usually the same as your launch url, but with an extra path or subdirectory.

 ```sh
 https://my-shiny-new-app.com/redirect.html